Here's why you must give your child the flu vaccine every year…

-The population that is at a higher risk of suffering from influenza includes young children, pregnant women, older people and people with chronic medical conditions causing compromised immunity.
+The population that is at a higher risk of suffering from influenza includes young children, pregnant women, older people and those with chronic medical conditions and compromised immunity.
 It can lead to serious complications requiring hospitalisation and even death in some cases.

-Children below the age of five years are at risk, especially ones within the age of two years.
+Children below the age of five years are at risk, especially children under two years.
 Babies below the age of six months are at highest risk as they cannot be vaccinated.
 Hence, it is best to be extra careful with babies and children in this age group.

-Apart from this, children having medical conditions such as asthma, HIV/AIDS or neurologic conditions are also at higher risk.
-Pregnant women are highly susceptible to contracting this infection and it can affect the development of their baby.
+Children having medical conditions such as asthma, HIV/AIDS or neurologic conditions are also at higher risk.
+Pregnant women are highly susceptible to contracting this infection, and it can affect the development of their baby.

 Influenza hits more than just the body...

-Mums, the flu affects the day-to-day activities of your children because it makes them physically weak to carry out any activities, and may also affect their emotion to the extent that you may need to take a day off from work to take care of them.
+Mums, the flu affects the day-to-day activities of your children because it makes them physically weak.
+It may also affect their emotions to the extent that you may need to take a day off from work to take care of them.

-Furthermore, the affected individual needs to be kept away from other healthy people who can easily contract the virus from them.
-This might make children agitated or irritated.
+Furthermore, you need to keep affected children away from healthy people.
+This isolation might make children agitated or irritated.

-In short, a child’s play, studies and his interaction with friends and family gets impacted when suffering from flu.
+In short, there is a large impact on a child’s play, his studies and his interaction with friends and family when he suffers from flu.

 Personal hygiene is extremely important in keeping this virus away from your child.
 Health Promotion Board of Singapore has come up with the FIGHT campaign to encourage citizens to practise simple personal hygiene routines.
 Here's what F.I.G.H.T. stands for...

-- Frequent hand washing: The ‘F’ stands for frequency of washing your hands and not avoiding it even once after coming in contact with anything that can pass on the virus to you.
+- Frequent hand washing: The ‘F’ stands for frequency of washing your hands.
 So a hand-wash before eating, after using the toilet, after coming home from outside, after visiting your ailing friends and so on, is a must.

 - Immunisation: Regular vaccinations, ideally, every year, is what the ‘I’ signifies.
-Mums, the importance of this cannot be emphasised enough as the influenza virus keeps changing and a jab that your child got last flu season might not suffice to combat the evolved virus of this season.
+Mums, this is important because the influenza virus keeps changing.
+A flu vaccine that your child got last season might not suffice to combat the evolved virus of this season.
 So an annual vaccination is of utmost importance, specially in case of children.

-- Go to the Doctor early: Since the flu can be confused for common cold making it difficult to identify the infection, visiting a doctor in time for treatment is crucial.
-‘G’ urges the parents to not ignore that stuffy nose as common cold and get the doctor’s appointment at earliest.
+- Go to the doctor early: Since the flu is often confused with the common cold, it is crucial that you visit a doctor in time for treatment.
+‘G’ urges the parents to not ignore that stuffy nose and get a doctor’s appointment as early as possible.

-- Home rest: The ‘H’ talks about giving your child some rest at home itself not only for recuperation but also to prevent him or her from transferring the infection to others.
+- Home rest: The ‘H’ is all about giving your child some rest at home.
+This is not only for recuperation but also to prevent him or her from transferring the infection to others.

-- Tissues and masks usage: Parents must encourage their children to use tissues when sneezing or coughing or wear masks.
+- Tissues and masks usage: Parents must encourage their children to use tissues when sneezing or coughing.
+They may also wear masks.
 This helps in preventing the spread of virus to other people in the house.

-Mums, not only children, but even adults need to go for an annual flu vaccination as they are also susceptible to the infection and can easily transfer the same to the children around them.
+Mums, not only children, but even adults need to go for an annual flu vaccine.
+They are also susceptible to the infection and can easily transfer the same to the children around them.

-It is important to take a jab every year, as over a period, the immunity from the vaccination declines.
-Apart from that the virus is constantly changing and hence the vaccine formulation is reviewed each year.
+It is important to take a jab every year.
+Over time, the immunity from the vaccination declines.
+Apart from that, the virus is constantly changing.
+Hence the vaccine formulation is reviewed each year.
 At times it is also updated to cope with the evolving viruses.

-The two ways in which the virus changes are the ‘antigenic drift’ and an ‘antigenic shift’.
+The two ways in which the virus changes are the "antigenic drift" and an "antigenic shift."
 The antigenic drift, that happens more often, is when the virus genetically modifies.
-An annual vaccination helps you combat the antigenic drift.
+An annual flu vaccine shot helps you combat the antigenic drift.
 The best example of an antigenic shift is the recent emergence of H1N1 virus in 2009.
 This type of change happens once in awhile.

-So Mums, considering the severe implications of this infection, whether your child is showing the symptoms of flu or not, when above six months old every child needs to get immunised every year.
+So Mums, considering the severe implications of this infection, whether your child is showing the symptoms of flu or not, when above six months old, immunise your child every year.